ssg-research/dawn-dynamic-adversarial-watermarking-of-neural-networks/README.md

 python3 main.py --config_file configurations/perfect/mnist-to-mnist-ws250-l5.ini
 ```

-Note that you we provide trained victim models for MNIST and CIFAR10.
+Note that we provide trained victim models for MNIST and CIFAR10, and you don't need to train them yourself.

 ### Watermark Removal